illumination-k/competitive-lib-rust/README.md

 exapnd.py --bin a
 ```

-This python script can expand modules in a.rs .
+This python script can expand modules in a.rs. (expected directory made by `cargo-atcoder`).

 #### Examples